 Funds with deficiencies - From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the original value of the fund.
 In accordance with GAAP, deficiencies of this nature are reported in net assets with donor restrictions.
-Due to changes in the market values, there was one fund with deficiencies as of September 30, 2023 and 2022, in the amount of \$(49,821) and \$(68,022).
+Due to changes in the market values, there was one fund with deficiencies as of September 30, 2023, in the amount of \$(49,821).
 The original gift value for these funds is \$325,508.
+There were no funds with deficiencies as of September 30, 2024.